mikropsoft/StevenBlock/README.md

-# StevenBlock Magisk Module - Your Ultimate Defense Against Advertisements
+# StevenBlock Magisk Module

-By adding a file hosted by Stevenblack to your device, this module empowers you to block advertisements, malware, and spyware domains within your device's in-applications.
-Please note that it does not extend to in-browser ads or YouTube advertisements; its scope is limited to imposing access restrictions for specific domains.
+StevenBlock: Your Virtual Cyber Hygiene Solution - Say goodbye to digital intruders and eliminate malware and intrusive ads effortlessly.
+Think of it as a vigilant bouncer for your digital space, keeping out malicious software, bugs, and disruptive ads from your device.

 ## Features